Tax Forms and Tax Help

 New All-in-One Service

-Beginning in winter 2016, all three Glendale Public Library locations will feature the Bibliotheca SmartServe 1000 — a self-check machine that allows you to pay fines and fees with cash or credit.
+Beginning soon, all three Glendale Public Library locations will feature the Bibliotheca SmartServe 1000 — a self-check machine that allows you to pay fines and fees with cash or credit.
 These new, user-friendly machines will allow for:

 faster, more convenient check-out.